 After breakfast, you descend from Hille to Birenthanti and then continue for half an hour to the road head at Nayapul.

 On arrival in Nayapul you will then transfer another hour to Pokhara for your flight back to Kathmandu.
 Once in Kathmandu you will be met and transferred to your hotel.
 Check in and enjoy this last evening of your trip at leisure, telling stories of your amazing adventure.

 Today, you will be picked up at your hotel and transferred to the airport for your departing flight.
 We hope you enjoyed your experience in Nepal and we wish you a pleasant flight home.

 A tea house is a combination restaurant, hotel and local meeting spot.
 The rooms and facilities are usually simple, but clean, safe and comfortable.
-By trekking from local tea house to local tea house, one can easily arrange daily accommodations and meals through their guide at their own pace.
-Meals at a tea house are plentiful and delicious.
-Breakfasts usually include a mix of toast, eggs, pancakes, along with local options.
-Lunch and dinner options include potato dishes, different curries, rice, noodles, pasta, pizza, spring rolls as well as local Nepali dishes.
-A tea house usually acts as a local meeting spot for the village it resides in.
-As such, you may spend the evenings getting to know any locals that come in for a meal or a drink!
+A trek between local tea houses, offers the flexibility to arrange daily accommodations and meals at your own pace.
+The meals are plentiful and delicious.
+Breakfast typically includes a mix of toast, eggs, pancakes and local options.
+Lunch and dinner usually feature potatoes, curries, rice, noodles, pasta, pizza, spring rolls and traditional Nepali dishes.
+Since the tea house acts as a local meeting spot for the village as well, you can enjoy the unique experience of getting to know the local people, who come in for a meal or drink!
 If you are not staying in a tea house, you will be camping with the full support of your Sherpa staff.